 On his way to Boston with William Howe and John Burgoyne to reinforce the British position, Clinton first learned of the outbreak of the Revolution.
 Once in Boston, Clinton and the other British generals worked to reinforce the city and break the siege.
 Clinton rallied troops and sent reinforcements to attack the Continental Army’s position during the Battle of Bunker Hill and helped secure a British victory.
 In 1776, he accompanied a failed British mission to capture Charleston and offset that loss with two successful campaigns in New York and Long Island.
 His victories earned him the rank of lieutenant general.

 For the 1777 campaign season, the British planned a two-pronged assault: one army targeted Philadelphia and the other descended south from Montreal to Albany, New York.
 Their goal was to deal the Continental Army a fatal blow by dividing the colonies in half.
 King George III bypassed Clinton in favor of Burgoyne for command of the northern campaign.
 Clinton protested this perceived slight by trying to resign.
-The King refused and ordered him back to New York, he offered Clinton a knighthood to appease him.
+The King refused and ordered him back to New York but offered Clinton a knighthood to appease him.
 Ultimately, the northern campaign ended terribly for the British when Burgoyne surrendered a large force at Saratoga.